evkx/evkx.github.io/content/models/volvo/ex30/EX30_Single_Motor_Extended_Range/_index.md

 ## Infotainment

 You can choose between two sound systems on the Volvo EX30 Single Motor Extended Range.
-With the High Performance, you get five amplifier channels and eight speakers with a max system output of 200 watts.
-With the Harman Kardon Premium Sound, you get five amplifier channels and 13 speakers with a max system output of 1040 watts.
+With the High Performance, you get eight speakers with a max system output of 200 watts.
+With the Harman Kardon Premium Sound, you get 13 speakers with a max system output of 1040 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.